pigmonkey/django-badgr/README.md

 ### `FLICKR_TIMEOUT`

 For how long should the photo pool be stored in the cache.
-The default is 5 minutes.
+This defaults to the [Django cache timeout](https://docs.djangoproject.com/en/dev/ref/settings/#std:setting-CACHES-TIMEOUT), which defaults to 300 seconds (5 minutes).
 Flickr requests that an application not make more than 3600 requests per API key per hour.

 ### `FLICKR_IMAGESIZE`